MiSTer-unstable-nightlies/Build-Automation_MiSTer/README.md

 * **Some core doesn't work, what can I do?**

 Some cores need some specific tweaking added at the [repositories.ini](repositories.ini) file.
 If you have a core that doesn't work consistently, maybe we will have to add it there with some specific parameters.
 Open an **Issue** to let us know, and we will look into it.

-* **Can we add another Webhook / Notification / Post-Trigger action to the system?**

-Probably not.
-Maybe at some point if it makes sense.

 ## License